-Amy Goodson, MS, RD, CSSD, LD, and author of The Sports Nutrition Playbook (which has an entire section on healthy eating tips), is back again with some tips on how to eat healthy at McDonald's.
-Here are some of the healthiest McDonald's breakfast items you can order, and for more healthy eating tips, be sure to check out our list of 21 Best Healthy Cooking Hacks of All Time.
+To get to the bottom of this, we spoke with a registered dietitian about the healthiest McDonald's breakfast items you can order the next time you need a quick breakfast.
+Amy Goodson, MS, RD, CSSD, LD, and author of The Sports Nutrition Playbook—a book that has an entire section on healthy eating tips—shares her advice on how to eat healthy at McDonald's.
+Here are the healthiest McDonald's breakfast items you can order—and for more breakfast-related healthy eating tips, be sure to check out our list of the Best High-Protein Fast Food Breakfast Orders.

 "The breakfast taco lovers will be excited that the sausage burrito is a top pick on the McDonald's breakfast menu," says Goodson.
-"It's calorie-conscious with 310 calories, it has 13 grams of protein and veggies.
+"It's calorie-conscious, with 310 calories, and it has 13 grams of protein and veggies.
 Paired with apples, this breakfast gets a little of a lot of food groups."

-"With 4 grams of fiber, oats, and fruit, this breakfast is a heart-healthy choice," says Goodson.
-"Pairing milk bumps the protein from 6 to 14 grams, plus provides calcium and vitamin D. Plus, in the winter months, oatmeal is a nutrient-rich way to warm up!"
+"With 4 grams of fiber, oats, and fruit, McDonald's Fruit and Maple Oatmeal is a heart-healthy choice," says Goodson.
+"Pairing milk bumps the protein from 6 to 14 grams, plus provides calcium and vitamin D. In the winter months, oatmeal is a nutrient-rich way to warm up!"